Simple and easy way to explore the diversity of the Annapurna region..

 If we have an extra night in Pokhara, then we will hike from Jinu to Siwai which will be a 3-4 hour hike, and drive from Siwai to Pokhara for 3 hours and drop at your respective hotel.

-Salary, accommodation, meals, insurance, equipment, transportation cost, etc for guide and porter
+Allowance, accommodation, meals, insurance, equipment, transportation cost, etc for guide and porter

 First Aids Kit for the entire team

-Duffel Bag
+Duffel Bag for the trek

 Fingertip Oximeter to check the oxygen level of the trekkers frequently

-Discover Altitude T-Shirt
+Discover Altitude Trekking Cap

 Seasonal fresh fruits